aimclub/FEDOT/docs/source/advanced/hyperparameters_tuning.rst

        | eval_time_constraint
      - | iterations
        | eval_time_constraint
+   * - | Supports initial
+       | point
+     - | Yes
+       | No
+       | No

-Hyperopt based tuners usually take less time for one iteration but ``IOptTuner`` is able to obtain much more stable results.
+Hyperopt based tuners usually take less time for one iteration, but ``IOptTuner`` is able to obtain much more stable results.

 Simple example